-Concurrent Enrollment students are given low enrollment priority in accordance with Education Code 76001(e).
+Concurrent Dual Enrollment students are given low enrollment priority in accordance with Education Code 76001(e).
 Dual Enrollment courses as that are part of a CCAP partnership agreement are restricted.

-Below are the Concurrent Enrollment programs offered by the College in the following order: Credit Special Admission (Special Admit) program, Noncredit and Adult Education Special Admission (Special Admit) program, Dual Enrollment program, Early College Academy.
+Below are the Concurrent Dual Enrollment programs offered by the College in the following order: Uncoordinated Credit Dual Enrollment Special Admission (Special Admit) program, Noncredit and Adult Education Dual Enrollment Special Admission (Special Admit) program, Coordinated Dual Enrollment program, and Early College Academy.
 Each program will list their requirements for participation in the following order: Academic Eligibility, Admissions Process, Eligible Terms, and Unit and Other Limitations.

-1. Credit Special Admission (Special Admit) Program
+1. Uncoordinated Credit Special Admission (Special Admit) Dual Enrollment-Program

-A Special Admit student is a student currently in the K-12 system or home school program who plans to enroll in a Mt.
+An Special Admit Uncoordinated Dual Enrollment student is a student currently in the K-12 system or home school program who plans to enroll in a Mt.
 SAC college credit course:

-- As a student attending class(es) at the College for which the student qualifies; - As a highly gifted K-9 student attending class(es) at the College for which the student qualifies.
+- As a student attending class(es) at the College for which the student qualifies; - As a highly gifted promising high school pupil in accordance with Ed Code 11300

-• As a Talented Elementary and Secondary Students through the 9th Grade.
+(a), K-98 student attending class(es) at the College for which the student qualifies. - As a Talented Elementary and Secondary Students through the 98th Ggrade.

-The College may admit highly gifted elementary and secondary students through the 9th grade level for enrollment to the College if they are deemed eligible to participate.
-In addition to providing specific talents and giftedness for enrolling in a specialized course, the student must meet all of the same criteria required of 10th - 12th grade Special Admit Program students as specified in this procedure.
+The College may admit highly gifted promising pupils in accordance with Ed Code 11300 (a) elementary and secondary students through the 98th grade level for enrollment to the College if they are deemed eligible to participate.
+In addition to providing specific talents and giftedness for enrolling in a specialized course, the student must meet all of the same criteria required of 109th - 12th grade Uncoordinated Special Admit Dual Enrollment Program students as specified in this procedure.

-Minors Not Enrolled in a Public School
+• Minors Not Enrolled in a Public School

-The College may admit students not enrolled in a public school into the Special Admit program.
+The College may admit students not enrolled in a public school into the Uncoordinated Special Admit Dual Enrollment program.
 Students who are eligible to participate must meet the Academic Eligibility criteria below and submit the appropriate College forms for approval.

-If the College denies a request for a Special Admit for a pupil who is identified as highly gifted, or minor not enrolled in a public school, the College shall record its findings and the reasons for denial of the request in writing within 60 days.
+If the College denies a request for an Uncoordinated Special Admit Dual Enrollment for a pupil who is identified as highly gifted, or minor not enrolled in a public school, the College shall record its findings and the reasons for denial of the request in writing within 60 days.
 The written recommendation and denial shall be issued to the student within 30 days after the request has been submitted.

-1. Academic Eligibility
+- 1. Academic Eligibility - a.

-- a.
 Students wishing to enroll in degree-appropriate courses must have a cumulative high school grade point average of 3.0 or better, as reflected on their most recent school transcript, to take an academic course or a 2.0 or better for a career and technical education course. - b.
 Students desiring to enroll younger than grade 10 as a highly gifted student must provide sufficient documentation related to the area of advanced instruction. - c.
-For all courses attempted in which the College has established specific pre- or co-requisite(s), students must complete the College assessment process or meet other eligibility requirements for the stated pre-requisite and/or co-requisite for the desired course.
+For all courses attempted in which the College has established specific pre- or corequisite(s), students must complete the College assessment process or meet other eligibility requirements for the stated pre-requisite and/or co-requisite for the desired course.

-- 10th 12th grade students wishing to enroll through the Special Admit program in degree-appropriate courses must have a cumulative high school grade point average of 3.0 or better, as reflected on their most recent school transcript, to take an academic course or a 2.0 or better for a career education course. - K 9th grade students wishing to enroll as a highly gifted student must provide sufficient documentation related to the area of advanced instruction.
+- 109th 12th grade students wishing to enroll through the Uncoordinated Special Admit Dual Enrollment program in degree-appropriate courses must have a cumulative high school grade point average of 3.0 or better, as reflected on their most recent school transcript, to take an academic course or a 2.0 or better for a career education course. - K 98th grade students wishing to enroll as a highly gifted promising high school pupil in accordance with Ed Code 11300 (a) student must provide sufficient documentation related to the area of advanced instruction.